-- 7. If the firearm is not to be fired immediately, the safety should be immediately placed into the fully rearward "safe" position (see Figure 2, p.
-13).
-If the firearm is to be fired immediately, the manual safety can remain forward to its "fire" position (see Figure 3, p.
-13). - 8.
-The firearm is ready for instant use once the safety is disengaged.
-The first shot can be fired by pulling the trigger all the way to the rear, which releases the hammer.
-Subsequent shots are fired until the magazine is empty, the hammer being cocked by the slide as it recoils from each shot.
-See "Warning Firing" below. - 9.
-Immediately following the firing of a shot, if a subsequent shot is not to be fired at once, put the safety in its "safe" position (lever fully to the rear and the red dot completely covered) while the pistol is still pointing in a safe direction down range. - 10.
-When the last cartridge loaded into the pistol has been fired, the magazine follower presses the slide stop upward to engage the slide, automatically holding the action open.
+- 6. If the pistol is not to be used immediately, the magazine should be removed and the chamber unloaded.
+(See p.
+16 for unloading instructions.) - 7.
+The pistol is ready for instant use.
+The first shot can be fired by pulling the trigger all the way to the rear, which releases the hammer and then fires the pistol.
+Subsequent shots are fired in the same way by releasing and then pulling the trigger until the magazine is empty, the hammer being partially cocked by the slide as it recoils from each shot.
+After a shot is fired, the trigger must be allowed to move forward until a click is heard.
+If the trigger is pulled before the trigger mechanism fully resets, the hammer may or may not fire the cartridge. - 8.
+Immediately following the firing of a shot, if a subsequent shot is not to be fired at once, remove the magazine and lock the slide back using the slide stop.
+Be sure the chamber is empty.
 If the slide is shut, the shooter should always assume that there is a cartridge in the chamber!

-Don't rely on your memory or the word of others to know if a firearm or magazine is loaded.
+Don't rely on your memory to know if a firearm or magazine is loaded.
 With the pistol pointed in a safe direction, visually inspect the magazine and chamber.